Sceptre/sceptre/docs/_source/docs/faq.rst

 This "clean up" is complicated by the fact that Sceptre doesn't know about anything that isn't in its Stack and StackGroup Configs; If you delete a Stack Config, Sceptre won't know to clean it up.

-Therefore, the way to accomplish this "clean up" operation is to perform the change in 2 steps:
+Therefore, the way to accomplish this "clean up" operation is to perform the change in 3 steps:

 1. First, add ``launch_action: "delete"`` to the Stack Config(s) you want to clean up.
-This will cause that stack to be deleted (if it has been deployed to AWS) when you run ``sceptre launch``.
    For more information on ``launch_action``, see the :ref:`Stack Config entry on it<launch_action>`.
-2. Once you've launched the Stack(s) to have them deleted this way, only **then** should you delete the Stack Configs.
+2. Run ``sceptre launch`` to apply the change to AWS.
+This will cause that stack to be deleted.
+3. Delete the local Stack Config files you added the launch_action to in step 1, since the stacks they create have all been deleted.

 .. note::